axilmar/parserlib/readme.md

 Non-terminals are:

-- loops: zero or time times, one or more times.
+- loops: zero or time times, one or more times, n times.
 - optionals.
 - logical predicates: logical and, logical not.
 - series: sequence, choice.